-Worcester, Massachusetts, New England’s second-largest city, offers robust internship opportunities, great restaurants and a myriad of entertainment and cultural options.
-Worcester is centrally located, with Boston, Providence, and Hartford all about an hour’s drive away, and accessible through public transportation—including numerous daily trains to and from Boston and transportation to other major New England cities.
+Worcester, Massachusetts, New England’s second-largest city, offers robust internship opportunities, great restaurants, and a myriad of entertainment and cultural options.
+Worcester is centrally located, with Boston, Providence, and Hartford all about an hour’s drive away and accessible through public transportation.

 A PLACE TO CALL HOME

 Home to more than 90 percent of the school’s undergraduates, Assumption’s campus is nestled on 185 beautiful acres in a serene section of Worcester.
-Campus life is a rich mix of academics, athletics, service, and co-curricular activities—all designed to inspire students, help them learn how to lead lives of integrity, and prepare them for meaningful careers.
+Campus life is a rich mix of academics, athletics, service, and co-curricular activities—all designed to inspire students and help them learn to lead lives of integrity.

 Prominent campus buildings include the Richard and Janet Testa Science Center, home to the department of natural sciences; the Information Technology Center, which features computer labs and technology-rich classrooms; and a multi-sport stadium with a synthetic turf field, lighting for night games, and grandstand seating for 1,200 spectators.
-The Plourde Recreation Center includes a swimming pool, racquetball courts, an aerobics-and-dance studio, a jogging/walking track, and a fully-equipped and recently renovated, state-of-the-art fitness center and weight room.
+The Plourde Recreation Center includes a swimming pool, racquetball courts, an aerobics-and-dance studio, a jogging/walking track, and a fully-equipped, state-of-the-art fitness center and weight room.

 A NEW ACADEMIC CENTER

-In April 2016, ground was broken for a new, 60,000 square-foot building that will house 13 high-tech, flexible classrooms of varying sizes; seminar rooms; common study spaces; a 400-seat performance hall; rehearsal room; multi-function space that has a capacity for 400 people; faculty offices for the Business Studies Department; the Honors Program; the Assumption Core Texts Program; the Center for Teaching Excellence; and a new Center for the Study of Ethics.
-As the signature building on campus, this building will reflect the College’s mission of integrating the liberal arts with professional formation and is targeted for completion in Fall 2017.
+In 2017, the 60,000 square-foot building Tsotsis Family Academic Center opened to further benefit Assumption’s community.
+This brand-new building houses 13 high-tech, flexible classrooms of varying sizes; seminar rooms; common study spaces; a 400-seat performance hall; rehearsal room; a multi-function space that has a capacity for 400 people; faculty offices for the Business Studies Department; the Honors Program; the Assumption Core Texts Program; the Center for Teaching Excellence; and a new Center for the Study of Ethics.
+As the signature building on campus, this building prominently reflects the College’s mission of integrating the liberal arts with professional formation.

 MIND, BODY, SOUL